Garden to Vase: A digital course in cultivating cut flowers

 Then you're in the right place.
 The course is designed for anyone with a passion for cut flowers.
 If you have some experience growing flowers, there's lots here for you.
-If you’ve never grown a single thing in your life, you'll be a pro in no time!
+If you’ve never grown a single thing in your life, I’ve got you covered.

 What if I’m in the UK or Australia (or somewhere outside North America?

 That’s great!
-The course was specifically designed for an international (currently English speaking) audience and there are students in the course from all over the world who are loving the content.
-However, please note that while the gardening information will be relevant no matter where you are, the curriculum doesn't cover growing tropical flowers like orchids.
+The course was specifically designed for an international (English speaking) audience.
+However, please note that while the gardening information will be relevant no matter where you are, the course doesn't include native flowers.
 If you’re unsure if the course is right for you, just drop me a line via the contact page and we can chat.

 What sort of results can I expect?

 Using the techniques you learn from this course, you’ll be able to create a beautiful, healthy and productive cut flower garden.
 You’ll learn what you need to do to create a great garden this season, and what you need to do now to put in the place the foundation for a thriving garden that lasts well into the future.
 You’ll know what to grow and how to grow it; the information and techniques in this course will show you how to grow almost any cut flower (and flowering shrub and vine and bulb!) you want.